 As food became bite-sized, knives became more or less obsolete.
 Their decline—and chopsticks’ ascent—also came courtesy of Confucius.
 As a vegetarian, he believed that sharp utensils at the dinner table would remind eaters of the slaughterhouse.
 He also thought that knives’ sharp points evoked violence and warfare, killing the happy, contended mood that should reign during meals.
 Thanks in part to his teachings, chopstick use quickly became widespread throughout Asia.

 Different cultures adopted different chopstick styles.
 Perhaps in a nod to Confucius, Chinese chopsticks featured a blunt rather than pointed end.
 In Japan, chopsticks were 8 inches long for men and 7 inches long for women.
 In 1878 the Japanese became the first to create the now-ubiquitous disposable set, typically made of bamboo or wood.
 Wealthy diners could eat with ivory, jade, coral, brass or agate versions, while the most privileged used silver sets.
 It was believed that the silver would corrode and turn black if it came into contact with poisoned food.

 Throughout history, chopsticks have enjoyed a symbiotic relationship with another staple of Asian cuisine: rice.
 Naturally, eating with chopsticks lends itself to some types of food more than others.
 At first glance, you’d think that rice wouldn’t make the cut, but in Asia most rice is of the short- or medium-grain variety.
-The starches in these rices create a cooked product that is gummy and clumpy, unlike the fluffy and distinct grains of Western long-grain rice.
+The starches in these rices create a cooked product that is tender and chewy, unlike the fluffy and distinct grains of Western long-grain rice.
 As chopsticks come together to lift steaming bundles of sticky rice, it’s a match made in heaven.